Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Life After Weight Loss Surgery

-It is very important that you adhere to a recommended dietary guideline.
-The modifications that have been made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for a successful weight loss.
+It is very important that you adhere to recommended dietary guidelines.
+The modifications that have been made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for a successful and healthy weight loss.
 The following are some general dietary weight loss surgery guidelines.

 The basic rules are simple and easy to follow:

-• Immediately after surgery, your doctor will provide you with special dietary guidelines.
+• Life After Weight Loss Surgery Immediately after surgery, your surgeon and bariatric team will provide you with special dietary guidelines.
 You will need to follow these guidelines closely.
-Many surgeons begin patients with liquid diets, moving to semi-solid foods and later, sometimes weeks or months later, solid foods can be tolerated without risk to the surgical procedure performed.
+Many surgeons begin patients with liquid diets, moving to semi-solid foods and later, sometimes weeks or months later, solid foods in small amounts can be tolerated without risk to the surgical procedure performed.
 Allowing time for proper healing of your new stomach pouch is necessary and important.

 • When able to eat solids, eat 2-3 meals per day, no more.
-Protein in the form of lean meats (chicken, turkey, fish) and other low-fat sources should be eaten first.
-These should comprise at least half the volume of the meal eaten.
+Protein in the form of lean meats (chicken, turkey, beef, fish) and other lean, low-fat sources should be eaten first.
+Filling your new stomach up with solid protein helps you have no room for carbs which is the primary method that weight loss surgery works.
+These proteins should comprise most of the volume of the meal eaten.
 Foods should be cooked without fat and seasoned to taste.
 Avoid sauces, gravies, butter, margarine, mayonnaise and junk foods.
+Avoid foods that are cooked too dry.

 • Never eat between meals.
-Do not drink flavored beverages, even diet soda, between meals.
+Do not drink carbonated or sugary beverages, even diet soda, between meals to prevent prematurely stretching your new stomach.

 • Drink 2-3 quarts or more of water each day.
-Water must be consumed slowly, 1-2 mouthfuls at a time, due to the restrictive effect of the operation.
+Water must be consumed slowly, 1-2 mouthfuls at a time, due to the restrictive effect of all the operations.
+Ideally, 64 ounces of liquids of some type should be consumed daily.
+If your urine is dark, you are not drinking enough liquids.

 • Exercise aerobically every day for at least 20 minutes (one-mile brisk walk, bike riding, stair climbing, etc.).
-Weight/resistance exercise can be added 3-4 days per week, as instructed by your doctor.
+Weight/resistance exercise can be added 3-4 days per week, as instructed by your medical team which may include the surgeon, registered dietician, and/or bariatric medical specialist.

-Please note that the dietary guidelines may be different for each weight loss procedure that is preformed.
-For more information please contact our office for more specific dietary guidelines.
-Office phone number (650) 685-2959 .
+Please note that the dietary guidelines may be different but pretty similar for each weight loss procedure that is preformed.
+For more information please contact our dieticians for more specific dietary guidelines who you can meet in person at our Free Information Seminars and regular visits before and after surgery.

 Going Back to Work

-Many patients return to full before surgery levels of activity within 6-8 weeks of their procedure.
-Many patients who had minimally invasive laparoscopic procedure may be able to return to work and normal activity within a few weeks.
+Many patients return to full before surgery levels of activity within 4-6 weeks after their procedure.
+Most patients who had a minimally invasive laparoscopic procedure may be able to return to work and normal activity within 2 weeks.
 Dr. Feng will discuss your options and when your can return to work.

 Follow-up testing after Surgery